macloo/flask-exercise/README.md

 {% endfor %}
 ```

 Those two directives are the start and end of a Python for-loop.
 If this reminds you of PHP (written inside HTML) &mdash; yes, it's the same idea.
 Flask allows us to insert Jinja2 directives to run Python commands in a template file.
+(For other Jinja2 directives, [read the docs](http://jinja.pocoo.org/docs/2.10/templates/).)

 We loop over a list named `pairs`.
 Where is that list, and how did the template get access to it?
 We passed it to this template with `return render_template()`, covered above.
 We haven't yet written the code that creates `pairs_list`, but when we look at this for-loop, we can see what the list must contain: